wemakestuff/Teracast/README.md

 You might find that your device doesn't let you install your build if you already have the version from the Android Market installed.
 This is standard Android security as it it won't let you directly replace an app that's been signed with a different key.
-Manually uninstall PodStuff from your device and you will then be able to install your own built version.
+Manually uninstall Teracast from your device and you will then be able to install your own built version.

 ## Acknowledgements

-PodStuff is the result of spending countless hours frustrated with sub-par Podcasting applications on Android.
+Teracast is the result of spending countless hours frustrated with sub-par Podcasting applications on Android.

-PodStuff is a result of a template project I've developed over the years as well as a combination of a lot of great work that the [GitHub Gaug.es](http://www.github.com/github/gauges-android) app and [GitHub Android](http://www.github.com/github/android) app showcased.
+Teracast is a result of a template project I've developed over the years as well as a combination of a lot of great work that the [GitHub Gaug.es](http://www.github.com/github/gauges-android) app and [GitHub Android](http://www.github.com/github/android) app showcased.
 Some fo the code in this project is based on the GitHub Gaug.es and GitHub Android app.

-PodStuff is built on the awesome [Parse.com API](http://www.parse.com/) and uses many great open-source libraries from the Android dev community:
+Teracast is built on the awesome [Parse.com API](http://www.parse.com/) and uses many great open-source libraries from the Android dev community:

 * [android-bootstrap](https://github.com/donnfelker/android-bootstrap) for providing